Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 The configuration file offers multiple levels of overrides depending on cloud, deployment environments and regions.

 * `cloud` allows to distinguish between the Azure public cloud and Fairfax.
-* `envionment` describes a deployment environment archetype, e.g. production deployment, integrated DEV deployment, CS PR check deployment or personal DEV deployment
+* `environment` describes a deployment environment archetype, e.g. production deployment, integrated DEV deployment, CS PR check deployment or personal DEV deployment

 The following describes the sections where configuration data and overwrites can be defined.